 A professional facilitator has many roles, but the core of facilitation is about helping people and groups think together so they can decide together.
-Delaney + Associates is a group of certified professional facilitators (CPF) that takes our role as neutral facilitators very seriously.
+Engage Delaney is a group of certified professional facilitators (CPF) that takes our role as neutral facilitators very seriously.
 Part of being a facilitator is reflecting on your own strengths and weaknesses and what you bring personally and professionally to an engagement.
 Personal reflection is key to continuous improvement.
 Here are three common approaches we apply to our practice:

 1) What’s your trigger?